ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 {: #ocp_overview-consid-remove}

 * Before you delete Red Hat OpenShift, you must remove any additional VMs that you created in the `ocp` directory on VMware.
 The VMware Solutions automation removes only the items that were deployed during the initial installation of OpenShift (VMs, storage, and NSX).
 Any node that is deployed after the installation is not cleaned up.
-* The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of Red Hat OpenShift for VMware will be deleted.
+* The VXLAN, DLR, and the Edge Gateway that were created during the initial deployment of Red Hat OpenShift for VMware is deleted.
 The VMs that you deployed on VXLAN will lose connectivity after the removal of Red Hat OpenShift for VMware starts.
 * If you are using a vSAN datastore, it is recommended to delete any persistent volumes that you no longer need before you uninstall OpenShift.
 Any volumes that are not deleted will remain in the vSAN storage after the OpenShift uninstallation.
 * If your cluster uses NFS storage, deleting Red Hat OpenShift deletes the NFS datastore that was added during installation.
+* Before you delete the service, you must remove any personal VMs from storage deployed with this service.
+Red Hat OpenShift only orders personal VMs if it’s not vSAN.

 ## Related links
 {: #ocp_overview-related}